 “I have been presented to the Prince, so why must I remain?
 Why can’t I leave you to your intrigues?”

 “The Prince wishes for you to remain.
 He and your father want something from you.”

 I turned back to Hope, but I spun too fast.
 My knees buckled, but Hope rose and caught me before I hit the floor.

 Hope’s words were muffled, and everything seemed strangely soft- his soft brown eyes, his soft waves of dark hair, his soft skin, his lips…

-Hope helped me stand, and led me to bed, but I turned and pushed him, and we tumbled onto the bed together.
+Hope helped me stand, and led me to bed, but my knees buckled again and we tumbled onto the bed together.
+Somehow, I ended up on top of Hope, and the touch of his skin, the warmth of his breath, and his scent overwhelmed my senses.
 I pressed my lips against his again and again, running my hands through his soft hair, and drinking in the sensation.
 Hope responded, raising his own hand and touching my hair.

 At that moment, the world seemed to right itself again, and I pushed away from him.

 “Forgive me,” I gasped.
 “I am unwell- I forget myself.”

 “Don’t beg my forgiveness.
 I’ve been longing to feel your kiss again.
 Look at me.”
 He gestured to his own figure, prone on the bed.
 “I am yours.
 Do as you will.”